GPU-Accelerated Algorithms for Process Mapping

-Gilbert et al.~\cite{Gilbert24} present \algo{Jet}, a GPU-accelerated multilevel graph partitioner designed to achieve high partition quality and fast runtimes.
+Gilbert~et~al.~\cite{Gilbert24} present \algo{Jet}, a GPU-accelerated multilevel graph partitioner designed to achieve high partition quality and fast runtimes.
 Their main contribution includes a novel GPU-parallel refinement algorithm based on label propagation~\cite{Raghavan07}.
-They implemented their algorithm in the performance-portable Kokkos framework~\cite{Edwards14}, enabling execution on GPUs and multi-core CPUs with a single code base.
+They implemented their algorithm in the performance-portable Kokkos framework~\cite{Edwards14}.

 \textbf{Matching.} \algo{Jet} utilizes a two-hop matching~\cite{LaSalle15}, originally developed for \algo{Mt-Metis}~\cite{Lasalle13}, a shared-memory graph partitioner.
-The algorithm first applies a standard heavy-edge matching and only if more than 25\% of vertices remain unmatched a two hop-matching is applied.
-A heavy edge-matching determines for each vertex its heaviest edge and two neighbors are matched if they agree on their heaviest edge.
+The algorithm first applies a heavy-edge matching and only if more than 25\% of vertices remain unmatched, a two-hop matching is applied.
+A heavy-edge matching determines for each vertex its heaviest edge and two neighbors are matched if they agree on their heaviest edge.
 The two-hop matching can be split into three categories: \emph{leaf}, \emph{twin} and \emph{relative} vertices.
 Leaf vertices have degree one, two twin vertices share the same neighborhood and relative vertices share at least one common neighbor.
 To identify twin vertices the neighborhoods of all vertices are hashed and sorted, so vertices with the same neighborhood can easily be found.
 To accelerate the matching of relatives, special matchmaker vertices with small degree are used.
-The two-hop matching first matches leaf vertices that share a neighbor, then twin vertices and in the end relative vertices, if necessary.
+At first leaf vertices that share a neighbor are matched, then twin vertices and at the end, relative vertices, if necessary.

-\textbf{Coarsening.} To coarsen the graph, a fine-grained per vertex hashing algorithm is deployed.
-First the maximum neighborhood size of each vertex in the coarse graph is overestimated.
-Then a prefix-sum over the sizes is determined, assigning each vertex a subarray to store its neighbors.
-Each vertex hashes its new neighboring vertices and inserts them and their weight into their respective subarray.
-In the end, the edges of all vertices are extracted into the classic Compressed Sparse Row (CSR) format.
+\textbf{Coarsening.} To coarsen the graph, a fine-grained per-vertex hashing algorithm is deployed.
+First, the maximum neighborhood size of each coarse vertex is overestimated.
+Then a prefix-sum over the sizes is determined, assigning each vertex a subarray.
+Each vertex hashes its new neighboring vertices and inserts them and their weights into their respective subarray.
+In the end, the edges of all vertices are extracted from their hash array.

 \textbf{Initial Partitioning.} After coarsening to $4k$–$8k$ vertices, the partitioning of the coarsest graph is delegated to \algo{Metis}~\cite{Karypis98} on the CPU\@.
 The transfer overhead between CPU and GPU is negligible due to the small size of the coarsest graph.